videinfra/static-website-builder-images-plugin/README.md

             // resize and output also in format which was disabled in 'optimization', if in 'optimization' format exists then
             // quality specified here is used
             '@xxl-other': { maxWidth: 800, maxHeight: 800, quality: { avif: 90 } },

+            // resize and output also in format which was disabled in 'optimization', if in 'optimization' format exists then
+            // quality specified here is used
+            '@xxl-other-faster': { maxWidth: 800, maxHeight: 800, quality: { avif: 90, effort: 2 } },
         },
     },